 Rabbits are among the most common mammals found all over North America.
-Wild rabbits have short life spans due as they are prey to various predators.
-They also face harsh environments so I wanted to find out how they survive.
+Wild rabbits have short life spans as they are prey to various predators.
+They also face harsh environments, so I wanted to find out how they survive.

 Rabbits are prey animals with many predators trying to eat them.
-Rabbits survive by being able to run quickly, avoiding open spaces and by performing huge hops, sharp turns, and squeezing into small spaces.
+Rabbits survive by running quickly, avoiding open spaces, performing sharp turns, and squeezing into small spaces.